nebulastream/nebulastream/.github/PULL_REQUEST_TEMPLATE.md

   - The compiler: (yes / no / don't know)
   - The threading model: (yes / no / don't know)
   - The runtime per-record code paths (performance sensitive): (yes / no / don't know)
+  - The network stack: (yes / no / don't know)
   - Anything that affects deployment or recovery: Coordinator (and its components), NodeEngine (and its components): (yes / no / don't know)

 ## Documentation